 The park welcomes more than 1.5 million visitors every year yet never feels crowded.
 All the famous Big Five game animals (Buffalo, Elephant, 2 species of rhino, Lion and Leopard) are found in Kruger, which has more species of large mammals than any other African game reserve (at 147 species).
 Over 520 species of birds have also been seen in the park, along with vast numbers of reptiles, insects and other fauna and flora.
 We should tick about 30 to 40 mammal species and over 250 bird species during this trip!

-Skukuza is the park’s administrative headquarters, its largest camp and sometimes feels like a small town compared to the other camps in Kruger.
+Skukuza, where we are heading, is the park’s administrative headquarters, its largest camp and sometimes feels like a (very) small town compared to the other camps in Kruger.
 It is situated on the southern bank of the Sabie River.
 This is a perennial river and one of the largest and most biologically diverse in the park.
 The habitat here comprises riparian zones, with large trees lining the river banks, and Sabie River thickets away from the river courses.
 The permanent water source here attracts large numbers of Impala, one of the main prey items of Leopard, and we will be on the lookout for these and other predators such as Lion, African Wild Dog and Spotted Hyaena.